About the CKS Library

 Most of the library’s collection is stored on closed shelves and will be retrieved by library assistants on request.
 The library’s holdings do not circulate.
 The catalog of the library’s collections can be searched online.

-- Library Catalog: Search and find catalog records for books and serial publications in the CKS library collections.
+- Library Catalog: Search and find catalog records for books and serial publications in the CKS library's general collections.

 - Digital collections: Holdings of digital images, including prints and photographs

-- Archival & Special collections: unique and rare materials including manuscripts, photographs, newspapers, artifacts, audiovisuals, microfilms, and other media.
+- Special collections: Unique and rare materials including archives, manuscripts, art&artifacts, newspapers, photographs, audiovisuals, microfilms, and other special format materials.

 For further researches,